bruhathisp/dsa_java/SlidingWindow/MinimumWindowSubstring.md

         }

-        // Dictionary to keep a count of all the unique characters in t Map<Character, Integer> dictT = new HashMap<>();
+        // Dictionary to keep a count of all the unique characters in t
+         // because the string consists of both small case and upper case using arrays is complicated Map<Character, Integer> dictT = new HashMap<>();
         for (char c : t.toCharArray()) {
             dictT.put(c, dictT.getOrDefault(c, 0) + 1);